 - Is the requested accommodation(s) in the student’s plan?

 - Has the student used the accommodation(s) for school testing?

-If the answer is yes to both questions, eligible students can be approved to receive most accommodations on College Board exams.
-This new process is expected to reduce the approval time for an overwhelming majority of accommodation requests.
-Learn more about the 2017 changes for requesting accommodations.
+If the answer is "yes" to both questions, eligible students can be approved to receive most accommodations on College Board exams.
+This process reduces the approval time for an overwhelming majority of accommodation requests.
+Learn more about the changes for requesting accommodations.

 Students testing with accommodations who don't require special test formats (such as braille or large print) will use the regular test book.
 SAT School Day coordinators will need to determine the number of testing rooms required on test day based on the types of accommodations provided to their students.
 The Nonstandard Administration Report (NAR), which can be printed from SSD Online by the SSD coordinator, will assist you in planning for rooms.

 In some situations, students testing with accommodations may test within a two-week testing window.
 Students approved for accommodations that permit two-day testing must test on consecutive days.